 Stop the presses!
 I'm not an Interior Designer.

 When someone tells me “Oh, you’d make a GREAT Interior Designer!”
 I can automatically tell that I’m having a conversation with someone who doesn’t have a clue about what an Interior Designer is or what a Home Stager is.
-I have to understand and do understand that the Home Staging profession is so new (founded in the 1970’s by Barb Schwarz) that most people haven’t heard of it.
+I have to understand and do understand that the Home Staging profession is so new (founded in the early 1970’s by Barb Schwarz) that most people haven’t heard of it.
 It’s only fair that I take a little time out to explain the difference between Home Staging, Interior Design and Interior Decorating.